Cerebellum-Network/ddc-cli/README.md

 ### get-app-pieces

-To get application pieces from Behaviour DDC (bootstrapNodes and appPubKey from configuration are used):
+To get application pieces from Event DDC (bootstrapNodes and appPubKey from configuration are used):

 ```shell script
 ddc-cli get-app-pieces --from 2021-07-22T09:56:06.849030Z --to 2021-07-22T09:56:49.849030Z --fields=field1,field2